 What If a Car Carrier Won’t Show Me Their Proof of Operating Authority?

-When a company cannot or does not promptly provide you with proof of their operating authority, this is a big red flag.
+When a company cannot or does not promptly provide you with proof of its operating authority, this is a big red flag.
 It generally means:

 - They don’t have one and so are not authorized to ship your car

-- Their license may have been revoked and they are trying to operate as different identity
+- Their license may have been revoked and they are trying to operate with a different identity

 - They don’t like that you are checking their credentials

-Your auto carriers operating license comes in the form of an MC number and/or USDOT number granted by FMCSA.
-With these numbers and the company name you can check if they are authorized to ship cars and view safety and insurance information at www.safersys.org
+Your auto carrier operating license comes in the form of an MC number and/or USDOT number granted by FMCSA.
+With these numbers and the company name, you can check if they are authorized to ship cars and view safety and insurance information at www.safersys.org.